What is a quinceanera?

 The crowning of the quinceanera

 Traditionally, the parents of the quinceanera buy her a tiara and scepter as gifts for her special day.
-This is just a symbolism also of the girl’s coming of age and maturity and responsibility.
-The crowning is usually done by her mother; the headpiece she wears is replaced by the tiara or crown.
-It is at this time that the quinceanera can also be given her scepter.
-This is always a moment of pride for both the parents and the girl as it is a confirmation that she turned out so beautifully in the end and is now ready to soar on her own wings.
+These items symbolize the girl’s coming of age, maturity and responsibility.
+The girl’s mother usually presents the crown passing on the torch from one generation of womanhood to another.
+The tiara or crown replaces a more casual headpiece that the girl wears at the outset of the party.
+It is at this time that the quinceanera receives her scepter.
+This is always a moment of pride for both the parents and the girl.
+The end of the quinceanera brings confirmation and hope to parents that their daughter.

-Another beautiful gift that the birthday girl receives during the mass is fifteen roses from her grandparents.
-The petals of the flowers are a representation of sweetness while the stems of the roses represent her strength.
-The parents can also choose to give the birthday girl a tiara and a scepter too; some cultures however use a birthstone and bracelet as the traditional way of representing coming of age and femininity.
+The birthday girl’s grandparents will often give her fifteen roses during the mass.
+Rose petals represent sweetness while the stems of the roses represent her strength.
+Quinceanera parents can also choose to give the birthday girl a tiara and a scepter too.
+Some cultures use a birthstone and bracelet as the traditional way of representing coming of age and femininity.